seiferla/FiBo/docs/use_cases/UC_4_manual_adding_of_data/UC_4_manual_adding_of_data.md

 - Inside the app a new page with a form is shown
 - User can fill out the form
 - Data gets checked for a valid format
 - If the format is not valid an error message will pop up and the User will be returned to the form.
-  Otherwise the data will be processed, categorized and added to the history.
+Otherwise, the data will be processed, categorized and added to the history.
 - The Dashboard will be updated
 - Finally, the user is shown a success message